 Gadadhar Abhyudaya Prakalpa and Vivekananda Swasthya Pariseva Prakalpa:

-this scheme per day.
+The Free Milk Distribution Scheme which was inaugurated on 1st May 2009, gained momentum in course of time when many poor children in the vicinity (age group of 2 to 6 years) and expectant/lactating mothers started taking the benefit of free milk distribution.
+The number of beneficiary children gradually increased.
+As on 31st March 2011, as many as 200 children became the beneficiaries of this scheme per day.
 Two programs titled Gadadhar Abhyudaya Prakalpa and Vivekananda Swasthya Pariseva Prakalpa were also started this year.
 A total of 450 children (215 boys and 235 girls) were benefitted by these programs.
 In addition to milk, nutrition in the form of snacks is also provided.
 Besides, some useful items like tooth brush, tooth paste, school uniforms, pens, exercise books, soaps etc. are also being given every month according to their needs.
 On some occasions, medical aid is also provided to them.

+GOONJ aims to address one of the basic needs of the mankind i.e. clothing out of three i.e. food, shelter and clothing simply by addressing the urban feature of space constraint and consumerism, due to which urban household discard old clothes and other household material.
+GOONJ channelises this material to the poorest in the far flung areas of the country, where, it not only fulfills a basic need but also frees up their meagre resources for other more pressing needs.
 The thought is very simple and straight.
 They ask people to give them all such material at their home or in office, which they hardly use.
 After a rigorous sorting and in a very systemic manner, it goes to needy people in the remotest parts of the country for whom these are very valuable.
 We collect - A growing child’s old clothes and old toys which are gathering dust in some corner of the house, utensils, clothes, blankets, one side used paper, medicines, stationary, old newspapers, magazines, anything and every thing you don’t feel like throwing away but don’t need any more.
 We firmly believe that anything can be reused, if we do it systematically and it has a potential to solve a major problem of someone needy.

 Muskaan